larzL/k8s-db/README.md

 ## Test the APP and DB

 Use `kubectl get pod` to make sure all pods are runniing.
-You can also check `hpa`, configmap`, `sevice`, etc as well.
+You can also check `hpa`, `configmap`, `sevice`, etc as well.
 Once confirmed things are running properly, you can access the app to verify.
 A wordpress image is installed for testing purpose.
 If you're using minikube, run below command to get the app URL.

 ```
 minikube service k8s-app
 ```

 To test the connection from app to db, you can use `root` and the password created by secret generator to access the DB.
 As for the db endpoint, you can get it by running `kubectl get service`.
+Please note you have to use `root` db user.
+My understanding is we have to use other tool like Ansible to manage DB users, etc. I would like to discuss with the team on how to manage the DB.

-To test persistent storage on the db, simply create any oject on the DB, then `kubectl delete pod "DB_pod" to recreate the db.
-Then login to the db again to make sure the oject still exist.
+To test persistent storage on the db, simply create any oject on the DB, run `kubectl delete pod "DB_pod"` to recreate the db, then login to the db to make sure the oject still exist.

 ## Notes

 * Have a persistent storage.
 In the case a database pod would to restart the database needs to keep all the data.
   * A persistent volume has been created and mounted on the DB.
-I already verified reboot the DB won't lose any data.
+I already verified and confirmed rebooted DB won't lose any data.
 * Have a way for an external application in the cluster to talk to this database.
   * DB service is configured to be accessible by other service from the same cluster.
 * Accept environment variables that contain database hostname, user to use, and a password.
 Pick a better way to inject those to your application container.